When I was a child growing up at home, every-so-often my parents would order take-out Chinese food for dinner as a family treat.

 Combine the filling ingredients (pork, shrimp, green onion, soy, rice wine, sesame oil, cornstarch, white pepper) in a medium bowl and mix well.

-To fill each won ton wrapper, place 1 heaping tsp. of filling in center of a won ton wrapper (keeping the remaining wrappers covered with damp paper towel to prevent drying).
+To fill each won ton wrapper, place 1 heaping tsp. of filling in center of a won ton wrapper.

 Brush the edges of the wrapper lightly with water.